Kannan7122/mkdocs-material/docs/index.md

 ## ⚙️ Configuration

-To enable the Material theme, update your `mkdocs.yml` configuration file as follows:
+Update the `mkdocs.yml` configuration file to set your site name and enable the Material theme:

 ```yaml
 site_name: My site